 Paying for Cosmetology or Esthetician School

 Looking good comes with a cost.
-Ask cosmetologists.
-The average price of beauty school is $15,000 to $20,000 a year.
+Just ask a cosmetologist.
+The average price of beauty school ranges from about $8,000 to just over $21,000 a year.

 A career in cosmetology can be rewarding.
 You get a creative outlet and a chance to help others look their best.
 It also offers flexibility for a good work–life balance.
 But the licensing process can add up.

 Cosmetology and esthetics programs are offered through community, technical, and vocational colleges — accredited institutions that qualify for financial aid.
 Accreditation broadens the range of financial aid options.
-Prospective students can consider interest-free payment plans, financial aid from schools, scholarships, grants, and loans from the government or private entities.
-Read on for more detailed information on the types of financial aid that pay for cosmetology school, and what options don’t.
+Prospective students can consider interest-free loans or payment plans, financial aid from schools, scholarships, grants, and government or private-entity loans.
+Let’s explore some detailed information on the types of financial aid that pay for cosmetology school.

 Esthetician vs Cosmetology School

-Esthetician (or aesthetician) licenses specialize in skincare treatment, recommendations, and analysis.
+Esthetician licenses focus on skincare treatment, recommendations, and analysis.
 Treatments include facials, massages, and waxing.
-With this license, you can work at spas, salons, or doctor’s offices, such as plastic surgeons or dermatologists.
+With this license, you can work at spas, salons, or doctors’ offices, such as plastic surgeons or dermatologists.

 Subjects Techniques and science behind skin care treatments.
 Specific subjects include skin anatomy, facial and makeup techniques, hair removal, and medical office esthetics.
-Hair, skin, and nail care and styling.
-Specific subjects include dermatology, makeup, and haircutting.
+Hair, skin, nail care, and styling.
+Specific subjects include skin anatomy, makeup, and haircutting.

-Types of Jobs Skin care specialist (esthetician), makeup artist Hair Stylist, nail technician, makeup artist, barber
+Types of Jobs Skin care specialist (esthetician), makeup artist Hair Stylist, barber, cosmetologist

 Be sure that your school is state-approved.
 You can search for schools through your local government’s licensing process.
-Also, it’s helpful to know whether your certificate is transferable to other states and which states accept it.
+It’s also helpful to know whether your certificate is transferable to other states and which states accept it.
 This way, your time and resources aren’t lost.

 Below are organizations that can help you find accredited and state-approved programs: